 Day 06 : Bumthang / Gangtey / Phobjikha (190 km, 7 hours drive)

-After breakfast, drive to Gangtey / Phobjikha.
-In the mountains east of Wangduephodrang lies the beautiful Phobjikha valley, on the slopes of which is situated the great monastery of Gangtey, established in the 17th century.
-The village of Phobjikha lies a few km down from the monastery on the valley floor.
-This quiet, remote valley is the winter home of black necked cranes, which migrate from the arid plains of Tibet in the north to pass the winter months in a milder climate.
-Explore Gangtey village and Phobjikha valley.
+After breakfast, move to the beautiful valley of Phobjikha, on the slopes of which lies the great monastery of Gangtey, established in the 17th century.
+This quiet, remote valley is the winter home of black-necked cranes, which migrate from the arid plains of Tibet in the north, to pass the winter months in a milder climate.
 Overnight at the lodge in Gangtey / Phobjikha.

 Day 07 : Gangtey / Phobjikha / Punakha (70 km, 3 hours drive)

 After breakfast in Bumthang, you will proceed to Punakha, which was Bhutan’s former capital until 1955.
 Following the afternoon, visit Punakha Dzong, which is the second oldest and has one of the most majestic structures.
 Punakha Dzong serves as the winter residence of the central monk body.
 Also visit Khamsum Yulley Namgyel Chorten, which is the newly built stupa.
 Overnight at the hotel in Punakha / Wangduephodrang.